 COVID-19 information from the Commission

-Click on the accordions below to see the latest updates from the Commission.
-Below the accordions you'll find an explanation of the Commission's regulatory response to the COVID-19 situation.
+See the latest updates from the Commission.
+Below the accordions, you'll find an explanation of the Commission's regulatory response to the COVID-19 situation.

 Success stories and innovation during the COVID-19 pandemic

 Due to the unprecedented nature of the pandemic, the Commission is encouraging aged care providers to come up with innovative ways to ensure the ongoing health, safety and wellbeing of consumers in their care, from keeping in touch with family and friends to activities that promote engagement – check out the latest inspiring ideas.

 Proportionate risk-based regulatory response to COVID-19 (coronavirus)